Blog

 A standout feature is Discuss Mode, which lets you brainstorm with the AI architect before it writes any code.
 You can ask questions about design decisions, adjust logic, and plan your data structure collaboratively.
 The platform auto-selects between Claude Sonnet 4 and Gemini 2.5 Pro for code generation, though you can override the model choice.
 In-app code edits are available even on the free plan.

 The free tier includes 25 message credits per month (5/day cap).
 The Starter plan costs $20/month for unlimited app creation.
 Code export is available on the Builder plan ($49/month), but exported code depends on a proprietary SDK tied to the Base44 and Wix infrastructure.
-Like Lovable, Base44 produces responsive web apps only, no native mobile output.
+Like Lovable, Base44 produces responsive web apps only - no native mobile output.

 Best for: Rapid prototyping, data-driven web apps, and solo makers who want an all-in-one stack without managing infrastructure.